Trump rails against electric cars in Michigan while his GOP challengers debate

 But Biden won those states back in 2020 as he emphasized his working-class roots and commitment to organized labor.
 He often calls himself the " most pro-union president" in U.S. history and argues the investments his administration is making in green energy and electric vehicle manufacturing will ensure the future of the industry unfolds in the U.S.

-“I don’t think he cares about working-class people.
-I think he cares about the billionaire class, he cares about the corporate interests.
-I think he’s just trying to pander to people and say what they want to hear, and it’s a shame,” Fain said.

-Union leaders know the transition to electric vehicles is coming, but whether new battery manufacturing plants will be unionized is a major UAW concern in contract negotiations.
-They say solidifying the union’s role in the auto industry’s clean energy future will ensure higher wages and job security.

 There’s disagreement in the auto industry over whether the shift to EVs will cost union jobs.
-Some executives say that because there are fewer moving parts, companies will need 30% to 40% fewer workers to assemble EVs.
-But others say EVs will require a comparable amount of labor.
+Some executives say that because electric vehicles require fewer moving parts, companies will need 30% to 40% fewer workers to assemble them.
+But others say EVs will require comparable labor.

 The Trump campaign has vigorously defended his record as pro-worker, but union leaders say his first term was far from worker-friendly — citing unfavorable rulings from the nation's top labor board and the U.S. Supreme Court, as well as unfulfilled promises of automotive jobs and the closure of the Ohio GM plant.